tomasbjerre/git-changelog-lib/README.md

 -fr, --fromRef <string>                    From ref.
                                            <string>: any string
                                            Default: null
--gp, --githubPattern <string>              Github pattern.
-                                           <string>: any string
-                                           Default: #[0-9]+
--gs, --githubServer <string>               Github server.
-When a Github server
-                                           is given, the title of the Github issues can be used in the changelog.
-                                           <string>: any string
-                                           Default:
 -h, --help <argument-to-print-help-for>    <argument-to-print-help-for>: an argument to print help for
                                            Default: If no specific parameter is given the whole usage text is given -ip, --ignorePattern <string>              Ignore commits where pattern